EMERGING MARKETS-Chilean peso riding high on c. bank, copper support

 Brightening the mood further on Wednesday, copper prices hit two-week peaks as top consumer China's easing of COVID restrictions spurred buying of the metal despite a rise in infection there.
 MET/L

-The Brazilian real BRL= and the Mexican peso MXN= held their ground against the dollar even as data showed Brazil created fewer formal jobs than expected in November, while another set showed Mexico's seasonally adjusted unemployment rate eased to 3% in November from 3.2% in the previous month.
+The Brazilian real BRL=, BRBY gained 0.6% and the Mexican peso MXN= held ground against the dollar even as data showed Brazil created fewer formal jobs than expected in November, while another set showed Mexico's seasonally adjusted unemployment rate eased to 3% in November from 3.2% in the previous month.

+In contrast, the MSCI'S broader gauge for emerging market stocks .MSCIEF has fallen more than 22% for the year, heading for its worst performance since 2008.

+"Persistent above-trend inflation has prompted the U.S. Federal Reserve to aggressively tighten monetary policy leading to a bear market (falls of greater than 20%)," said Chris Haverland, global equity strategist at Wells Fargo, also pointing to weakness in China.

-Petroreconcavo SA RECV3.SA climbed almost 5% after the oil company agreed to buy Maha Energy's MAHAa.ST local subsidiary, in another step in its ongoing expansion.
+On the day, Brazil's Petroreconcavo SA RECV3.SA climbed 5.7% after the oil company agreed to buy Maha Energy's MAHAa.ST local subsidiary, in another step in its ongoing expansion.

-Meanwhile, Mexico's President Andres Manuel Lopez Obrador, whose term runs out at the end of September 2024, said the country will cut the cost of servicing external debt by half for the start of the next administration.
+Meanwhile, Mexico's President Andres Manuel Lopez Obrador, whose term ends in September 2024, said the country will cut the cost of servicing external debt by half for the start of the next administration.

 The Argentine peso ARSB= fell 0.8% to a record low of 359 per dollar in the parallel black market, according to traders.